sstsimulator/sst-core/src/sst/core/testingframework/readme.md

      * -k = Keep output.
 Normally, output directory is deleted before run to ensure clean results, setting this flag will prevent delete of output directory; default = false
      * -c = Run tests concurrently.
 (SEE Concurrently BELOW)
      * -v, -q, -d - Screen Output mode as verbose, quiet or debug.
-        * If not defined, screan output is normal (dots indicate successful tests)
+        * If not defined, screen output is normal (dots indicate successful tests)
         * -q = quiet output, minimal information is displayed on screen
         * -v = Verbose output, tells user what test is running
         * -d = Debug output, outputs test specific debug data to the screen